Jessica0410/Music-Mood-Classification/README.md

 - Add dropout
 - Reduce number of features
 - Simplify the network
 They all didn't work.
 So, I changed dataset to dataset2.
-The the performance of model trained by Dataset2 improved a lot. (about 80% accuracy)
+The the performance of model trained by Dataset2 improved a lot.
+(82% accuracy)

 **Related file:**
 [MMC Classification 1D](https://github.com/Jessica0410/Music-Mood-Classification/blob/main/MMC%20Classification%201D.ipynb)